chaoss/wg-evolution/ROADMAP.md

 * We are aiming to produce metrics for the next CHAOSSCon (February), in at least 2 focus areas.

-* We are aiming to release formally version 1 of the metrics by Summmer.
+* We are aiming to release formally version 1 of the metrics by Summer.

 ### Goal #2: Make focus areas consistent with use cases